On-Chain Auctions with Deposits: Introduction

 Exploiting auctions through "front running" in the blockchain environment is studied in~\cite{flash_loan} and~\cite{hafner2021}.
 While the entry-deterrence strategies analyzed in our paper can be interpreted as a form of front-running, they are qualitatively very different.
 Whereas conventional front-running is used to exploit informational advantages, in our setting bidders want to go early to signal information to others.
 Sequential bidding with constant cost of entry and deterrence is a topic of~\cite{seq_costly_entry}.
 With constant cost of entry instead of a constant marginal cost of entry, bidders can only signal through their entry decision but not through deposits.
 We use standard terminology from signalling games~\cite{signalling} and related solution concepts~\cite{fudenberg}.
 Costly signalling in auctions, although in a different environment, has been considered before, e.g.~in~\cite{horner2007}.
 Deposit costs in on-chain exchange mechanisms are the topic of~\cite{mamageishvili2020}.
+Our paper is remotely related to the literature on all-pay auctions,~\cite{all_pay_auctions}.
+In all pay auctions every bidder pays their bid completely, while in our model only some percentage of the bid is paid, because of the opportunity costs of depositing.
+Sunk costs or, equivalently, money burning can sometimes be useful in optimal mechanism design,~\cite{money_burning}, in particular, increasing expected surplus.